Myrtle Beach Nursing Home Abuse Lawyer

 - Sue the nursing home administration or other liable parties as necessary

 - Represent your loved one’s best interests throughout the process

-We offer legal services and representation that help families recover compensation for their expenses and get justice for the abuse or neglect their loved ones endured.
-We have secured millions of dollars in damages for our clients over the past two decades.
+We offer legal services and representation that help families recover compensation for their expenses.
+Additionally, we get justice for the abuse or neglect their loved ones endured.
+Furthermore, our team has secured millions of dollars in damages for our clients over the past two decades.

 We Require No Upfront Fees to Start Work on Your Case

 We offer our legal services based on contingency.
-This means we will not ask for anything upfront from your family.
+To clarify, we will not ask for anything upfront from your family.
 Instead, we use our financial resources to build and file your nursing home abuse case and pursue damages on your behalf.
-If we recover a settlement or verdict for our, our fees come from that award.
-If we do not win your case, we will not get paid.
+So, if we recover a settlement or verdict for our, our fees come from that award.
+On the other hand, if we do not win your case, we will not get paid.

 You can learn more about our payment agreement during a free case review.
-We have home and hospital visits available, or we can meet with you in your loved one’s new facility.
+Also, we have home and hospital visits available, or we can meet with you in your loved one’s new facility.
 We also have appointments available at our Myrtle Beach office.
 You can find us at:

 2411 N. Oak Street, Ste.
 407

 Myrtle Beach, SC 29577

 For a free legal consultation with a nursing home abuse lawyer serving Myrtle Beach, call (800) 777-7777